 Our planning department look after trees that are protected, being subject to a Tree Preservation Order and/or being situated in a conservation area.

-If a tree is situated on the highway or on council owned land, please visit our tree care and management page.
+If a tree is situated on the highway or on council owned land, please visit our Report a tree issue page.

 Tree preservation orders